thedavecarroll/BluebirdPS/docs/install.md

 Install-Module -Name BluebirdPS -Scope CurrentUser
 ```

-For more information, please visit the [BluebirdPS page] on the Powershell Gallery.
+For more information, please visit the [BluebirdPS page] on the PowerShell Gallery.

 [BluebirdPS page]: https://bit.ly/BluebirdPS